thomasirmer/deep-tex-syn/README.md

 ## Setup
-/Users/smaji/Research/deep-tex-syn/food.jpg

 ### Install dependencies

-The code depends on VLFEAT and MatConvNet.
+The code depends on VLFEAT, MatConvNet, and minFunc.
 Download and install these in the current directories.
 The code is tested under MatConvNet version `v1-beta15`.
 You can follow the detailed instructions on the project pages to install these on your local machine.
-For example here are the steps I followed to install these on a MacBookPro laptop running MATLAB_R2011a.
+For example, here are the steps I followed to install these on a MacBookPro laptop running MATLAB_R2014b.

 To install MatConvNet (w/o GPU support):